GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 ## Analysis Output

 Riparian-Connectivity will export files at each of the intermediate steps.
-These files can be evaluated in order to ensure that:
+These files can be opened in GIS software to ensure that appropriate inputs were provided; that the script is running as expected; and/or to perform additional analysis on the intermediate data.

-- Appropriate inputs were provided
-- The script is running as expected
-- To perform additional anaylsis on the intermediate data.

 These files will be placed in a directory with the following relative path: `/results/my_watershed/`